skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

       });
       ```

-   1. Create the file `/agent-knowledge/job-description.md`, open it, and add the following content.
+   1. Open the file `/agent-knowledge/job-description.md` and replace the placeholder with the following content.

       ```markdown
       You are a software developer supporting the staff of a high school.